 - Platform (sticks) nests are the most common closely followed by ground (eggs) nests.

 - Birds usually cost fish and worms to play.
-Rodents very rarely needed.
+Rodents are very rarely needed.

 2. Birds that can move, move you forward